nmathias0121/Racket_Helper_Functions/README.md

  -> list_operations.rkt contains functions to find length of list, index of an element in a list, subset, pairs, determine duplicates, find elements with multiple occurences, sum of all elements in a list, maximum value <br />
  -> propositions.rkt contains functions to determine if element is a digit or letter, find if a variable name is eligible, determine truth-false values of propositions and solve them<br />
 - Haskell<br />
- -> list_operations.hs contains function to calculate size of list, get nth element of the list, get min and max of list, calculate area and heron area of triangle
+ -> list_operations.hs contains function to calculate size of list, get nth element of the list, get min and max of list, calculate area and heron area of triangle, contains for string, uniquify string <br />
+ -> propositions.hs

 ## To Display Number of Lines in a Repository: